shreyashankar/shreyashankar.github.io/content/blog/systems/index.md

 I want to be a systems programmer after graduation.
 I don’t learn about systems in my own time or talk excitedly about ARM processors, like many stereotypical systems programmers do, but I’m so thankful I gained the skills.
 Systems has made me better at not just AI, but learning new technologies.
 For example, I recently learned how to build a website and deploy it.
 This year, I want to learn how to develop phone applications.

 While I am not the best programmer by any means, I know I developed skills that only systems classes could have taught me.
 It’s been a challenging experience, but definitely worth it.

+*Thanks to Kate Stowell for feedback on this post.*